 The unconscious does this because the thought of causing harm to another human is too disturbing or distressing, this also allows us to remain asleep.
 This is a form of the defence mechanism, (displacement) operating in the dream world.
 This form of defence mechanism operating within our dreams is called Dreamwork.

 Jung provided some other interpretations and explanations beyond Freud’s theory of wish fulfilment.
 Jung saw dreams as a place where the conscious and unconscious comes together.
 This coming together of the conscious and unconscious was known as individuation.
-Individuation is a process that can happen in the waking world as-well as the dream world.
+Individuation is a process that can happen in the waking world as well as in the dream world.

 Jung suggested that dreams provide a type of compensation.
 The compensation comes from conscious or unconscious desires or requirements which have not been met.
 This compensation that stems from the unconscious could be considered a counter balance.
 The unconscious is seeking balance by compensating for something that is lacking, in order to stabilize the ego.